Dominic Miron Félix Bédard Martin Houle Ricardo Segantini Jake Estok

 “We truly have an atypical firm.
 We don’t have a traditional structure.
 We built the company around people.
 We seek contracts that employees enjoy working on.”

 The individual is therefore at the heart of the management’s concerns.
 The associates promote communication and confidence, the premisses of a company culture filled with benevolence.
-Above the know-how, the know-how-to-be is a key component as well as the common denominator between the six partners.
+Above the know-how, the know-how-to-be is a key component as well as the common denominator between the five partners.

 “The trust of our clients is the most beautiful gift we can have.
 This shows that they respect the quality of our work and appreciate the humans they are dealing with.
 At the end of the day, what’s more important than that?”